PKU-Alignment/Safe-Policy-Optimization/README.md

 # TODO

-- [] Clear the parameter with models
+- [ ] Clear the parameter with models
+- [ ] Clean PolicyGradient Code
+- [ ] Delete Adam, Linear Decay
 ## Update

 - **2023.05.03**: The code base was migrated from the PKU-MARL organization to the OmniSafeAI organization.